Firdevs64/geocam-notes-pwa/README.md

  Camera
 🔹Implemented using an HTML file input with camera capture support.
 🔹Allows users to take photos directly on mobile devices.
+🔹Photos are cached using the Service Worker Cache API instead of localStorage to avoid storage limitations.

  Geolocation
 🔹Implemented using the Geolocation API.